Betz and Hankin Galleries

-By 1900, the Arts and Crafts movement was taking root in southeastern Pennsylvania with its adherents celebrating the handcrafted object and emphasizing the importance of art and craft as a path to a better life.
-During the early decades of the twentieth century, Bucks County became a center for the production of hand-carved frames produced by Frederick W. Harer and Bernard Badura, handcrafted wooden and wrought-iron furnishings by Morgan Colt, and stained glass by George Sotter.
-Woodworker George Nakashima settled in New Hope in the 1940s, where he established a studio and a reputation as a leading member of the first generation of American studio furniture makers while he produced furniture forms that respected the natural forms of the tree and showcased the wood’s natural properties.
-Reacting against post-World War II factory-made furniture, such Bucks County craftsmen as Phillip Lloyd Powell, Paul Evans, and Robert Whitley began producing unique custom-designed functional furniture that blurred the traditional boundaries between craft, sculpture, and design.
-By the 1960s, Phillip Lloyd Powell was creating carved and sculpted furniture featuring his signature deep-carved technique that followed the grain of the wood and highlighted its irregularities.
-Paul Evans was combining his experience as a silversmith with his interest in utilizing new technology and materials to create distinctive metal furniture with sculpted high relief abstract forms.
-As early as the 1970s, craftsman and sculptor Mark Sfirri began experimenting with multiaxis turnings to produce furniture and, subsequently, eccentrically turned wall sculptures.
+By 1900, the Arts and Crafts movement took root in southeastern Pennsylvania with its adherents celebrating the handcrafted object and emphasizing the importance of art and craft as a path to a fulfilling life.
+During the early decades of the twentieth century, Bucks County became a center for the production of hand-carved frames by Frederick W. Harer (1879-1948) and Bernard Badura (1896-1986), wooden and wrought-iron furnishings by Morgan Colt (1876-1926), and stained glass by George Sotter (1879-1953).
+Woodworker George Nakashima (1905-1990) settled in New Hope, Pennsylvania, in the 1940s, where he established a studio and a reputation as a leading member of the first generation of American studio furniture makers.
+Nakashima produced furniture that respected the tree’s natural forms and revealed the wood’s inherent properties.
+Reacting against post-World War II factory-made furniture, Bucks County craftsmen produced unique, custom-designed, functional furniture that blurred the traditional boundaries between craft, sculpture, and design.
+Phillip Lloyd Powell (1919-2008) created furniture featuring his signature deep-carving technique that followed the grain of the wood and highlighted its irregularities.
+Paul Evans (1931-1987) combined his experience as a silversmith with his interest in utilizing new technology and materials to create distinctive metal furniture with sculpted, high relief, abstract forms.
+Starting in the 1970s, Mark Sfirri (b.
+1952) experimented with multi-axis woodturning to produce furniture and, subsequently, eccentrically turned wall sculptures.

 The Powell Door

-In 1966, Philadelphia-born designer, sculptor and craftsperson Phillip Powell began to travel extensively to Spain, Portugal, England, Sicily, and Morocco, where he was inspired by carvings and decorative elements.
-Powell loved the intricately carved doors in Morocco, which inspired this brightly-colored, carved doorway made for one of his residences located outside New Hope, Pennsylvania.
+In 1966, Philadelphia-born designer, sculptor and craftsman Phillip Lloyd Powell (1919-2008) traveled extensively through Spain, Portugal, England, Sicily, and Morocco, where he was inspired by the carvings and decorative elements he encountered.
+Powell particularly loved the intricately carved doors in Morocco, which inspired this brightly-colored, carved doorway made for one of his residences located outside New Hope, Pennsylvania.

-At the time of the Michener Art Museum’s purchase of the door in 2009, Powell’s deep chip-carving technique was evident in the work’s multilayered bands of geometric carvings, but layers of blue and green latex overpainting had compromised its original crisp carving.
+When the Michener Art Museum acquired the door in 2009, Powell’s deep chip-carving technique was evident in the work’s multilayered bands of geometric carvings, but layers of blue and green latex overpainting had compromised its original crisp carving.
 A hint of a bright reddish-orange underlayer of paint was visible in several areas where the surface paint had abraded.
-Former workshop employees, New Hope residents, and Powell family members remembered the door on Powell’s house as being originally painted in shades of red and reddish orange, with carvings in different colors.
+Former workshop employees, New Hope residents, and Powell family members remembered the door on Powell’s house as having been originally painted in shades of red and reddish orange, with carvings in different colors.

 Furniture conservator Behrooz Salimnejad worked with a cross-sectional microscopic analysis of the door’s paint layers.
 Taking paint samples from different areas of the door, Salimnejad analyzed them under a microscope with visible and UV lights.
-The microscopy revealed that the original finish consisted of five shades of vermilion, bright red, reddish orange, orange, and warm yellow in distinct carved areas of the door.
-Salimnejad carefully removed the top layers of latex paint to reveal the door’s original paint colors and crisp carvings.
+The microscopy revealed that the original finish consisted of five colors—vermilion, bright red, reddish orange, orange, and warm yellow—in distinct carved areas of the door.
+Salimnejad carefully removed the top layers of latex paint to reveal the door’s original paint colors and distinctive carvings.